carlosabalde/wurfl-python/README.rst

 Alternatives
 ============

-Closect Python alternative project is `pywurfl <https://pypi.python.org/pypi/pywurfl/>`_.
+Closest Python alternative project is `pywurfl <https://pypi.python.org/pypi/pywurfl/>`_.
 Unfortunattly, pywurfl has been unmaintained for some years.